tobiaswuerth/rolling_embedding/README.md

 This allows me to build an app using the full capabilities of HTML, CSS and JavaScript and utilize powerful functions in the [Python backend](web_backend.py).

 To start, I implemented `match_phrase` (search by text) and `KNN query` (search by embedding) search capabilities.
-This allows me to find papers that include the exact phrasing as well as ones that are semantically similar:
+This allows me to find papers that include the exact phrasing as well as ones that are semantically similar.

 [![frontend_showcase](https://github.com/user-attachments/assets/01299bb2-f424-4a5b-b65d-48b4f8bfa023)](https://github.com/user-attachments/assets/fa2d8439-903b-4e80-9383-6a6ab16c1a0d)